 Solar Energy System, Roof-Mounted - A solar collector, or collectors, located on the roof of a building or structure.
 The collector or collectors may or may not be physically affixed, or attached to the roof.

-Solar Energy System, Small - A solar energy system with a nameplate capacity of forty (40) kilowatts or less and has a total surface area greater than ten (10) square feet.
+Solar Energy System, Small - A solar energy system with a nameplate capacity of forty (40) kilowatts or less.